dotnet/razor/CONTRIBUTING.md

 # How to contribute

-One of the easiest ways to contribute is to participate in discussions on GitHub issues.
+One of the easiest ways to contribute is to participate in discussions on GitHub issues and provide feedback.
 You can also contribute by submitting pull requests with code changes.

 ## Feedback, bug reports, and feature requests

-Please start a discussion in the [dotnet/razor-tooling issue tracker](https://github.com/dotnet/razor-tooling/issues).
+You can report issues and make suggestions in the [dotnet/razor issue tracker](https://github.com/dotnet/razor/issues).

+If you're hitting issues with the Razor tooling in Visual Studio, you can let us know using the Visual Studio "Send Feedback" feature (Help > Send Feedback), which will automatically include helpful logs and diagnostic information for troubleshooting purposes.
+Most Visual Studio feedback issues will then get migrated to the dotnet/razor GitHub repo for tracking purposes.

+If someone has already reported your issue or suggestion, be sure to give it a :+1: on the original post so that we know it's important to you!
+You can also comment on issues  with clarifying details on your scenarios and the impact the issue has.

 ## Reporting security issues and bugs